cpenalozag/CloudDeveloperNanodegree/course-03/README.md

-# Udagram Image Filtering Microservice
+# Udagram Image Application: Microservices Deployment

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.